-As the manager of marine mammal training, I oversee the training, enrichment and health of our colony of Atlantic bottlenose dolphins!
+As the curator of Dolphin Discovery, I oversee the enrichment and health of our colony of Atlantic bottlenose dolphins!
 It’s a privilege to be able to work with such intelligent and amazing creatures every day.
 From playtime to extensive research projects, no two days with our dolphins are the same!
 Outside of work, I love to hike and travel with my family and two dogs.

 What did you want to be when you were growing up?

 I always wanted to work with animals in some capacity, originally I wanted to be a vet.

 How did you get started in your field of work?